The Horns of Hattin

 Guy de Lusignan had been born in Poitou, France, in 1150, and despite being of noble birth was not of particularly high rank and like many Christian knights at the time he lived well beyond his means.
 He had earlier been exiled from the Dukedom of Aquitaine by King Richard I for the robbery and murder of an English nobleman returning from pilgrimage.

 Fortunate to escape with his life he wandered around Europe for a time before by the mid-1170’s finding himself in the Holy Land and Jerusalem.

 Even at a time when such characteristics were considered almost a virtue, Guy was so haughty and arrogant that he was heartily disliked.
 His noble birth however, provided him with access to the Royal Court even if efforts were made to ensure he wielded little influence.
-The rivalry of the various Court factions were to guarantee the opposite however, and it was because he was ostensibly an outsider who was allied to no one that saw him betrothed to the King’s sister.
+The rivalry of the various Court factions was to guarantee the opposite however, and it was because he was ostensibly an outsider who was allied to no one that saw him betrothed to the King’s sister.

 Such was the opposition to Guy that though there was no question that Sibylla was the rightful heir some now cast doubt on a woman’s fitness to rule.
 To placate her enemies at Court she agreed to annul her marriage to Guy but only if she could take a husband of her own choice.
 In a ceremony at the Church of the Holy Sepulchre in August 1086, Sibylla accepted the title Queen of Jerusalem before to the astonishment of all present she remarried Guy and presented to him the crown.